City-of-Helsinki/linkedevents/README.md

     We've only tested using the rather ancient 1.7 version.
 Version 5.x will certainly not work as the `django-haystack`-library does not support it.
 If you are using Ubuntu 16.04, 1.7 will be available in the official repository.

-2. (For finnish support) Install elasticsearch-analyzer-voikko, libvoikko and needed dictionaries
+2. (For Finnish support) Install elasticsearch-analyzer-voikko, libvoikko and needed dictionaries

     `/usr/share/elasticsearch/bin/plugin -i fi.evident.elasticsearch/elasticsearch-analysis-voikko/0.4.0`
     This specific command is for Debian derivatives.
 The path to `plugin` command might be different on yours.
 Note that version 0.4.0 is the one compatible with Elasticsearch 1.7